Before explaining how to escape burnout, we should talk about what burnout is. Consider the following situation:

 Just to be clear, this does not mean you should share your “burnout” with a friend or a relative.
 Sharing it with someone can be just by talking about it.
-As boring as it sounds, it is extremely helpful if you are not battling burn out alone.
+As boring as it sounds, it is extremely helpful if you are not battling burnout alone.

 Talk about how you are feeling with a good friend, your mom, or a therapist.
 Burnout is not contagious, plus, the people in your life might have a couple of tricks up their sleeve to ease things up for you.

 You can also share it with your boss, be transparent with what you are feeling.
-Who knows, if your honesty is taken positively, you might score an extra day-off.
+Who knows, if your honesty is taken positively, you might score an extra day off.

-- Do not care too much
+- Do not worry too much

 Regardless if you are an employee or you are self-employed, work is work.
 Unless you are in a tight spot business-wise, you should not stress about work as if your life depends on it.
-Chances are, calling a sick-day or two won’t have that much of an effect on your work but a significant effect on your well-being.
+Chances are, calling a sick day or two won’t have that much of an effect on your work but a significant effect on your well-being.

 Not caring too much about work is best practiced by sticking to the old-school rule of segregating work from personal life.
 Personal problems are not to be brought in the workplace as work is not to be brought home.

 - Switch up your routine